-Four women from the Bai ethic minority in Dali city of Yunnan province work in a tissue factory in Shenzhen.
+Four women from the Bai ethnic minority in Dali city of Yunnan province work in a tissue factory in Shenzhen.
 They earn around 4,000 (US$582) yuan per month for 10 hours of work every day.

 Without any knowledge of online booking, they bought tickets the old-fashioned way by queuing and failed to secure seats on a direct train from Shenzhen to Dali.
 Instead, they will travel more than 30 hours to Guiyang city first, take another train to Kunming city on the second day and then transfer to Dali on the third day.